 But if you thought the third emergency service was the ambulance service, think again.
 Apparently, that’s part of the fire service or something, because we never actually make it into the hospital.
 Instead, we also get Connie Britton (Friday Night Lights, Nashville, American Horror Story) as… a 911 operator, who always seems to be dispatching both Bassett and Krause to their destinations.

 It’s all a bit of a disaster, to be honest.
 Pretty much everything is nonsense procedurally; characters are clichés at best, annoying at worst.
-The situations are ridiculous (spoiler: firefighters cutting open a wall to get to a pipe because they can hear the crying of a trapped prematurely born baby who’s been flushed down the toiler).
+The situations are ridiculous (spoiler: (spoiler alert) firefighters cutting open a wall to get to a pipe because they can hear the crying of a trapped prematurely born baby who’s been flushed down the toiler).
 Britton’s involvement is bizarre, particularly when she’s actually getting involved in the plots towards the end.